galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >
 >    > ### {% icon comment %} Fold-Change Threshold
 >    >
->    > The fold-hange is calculated by DESeq2 and is actually a log2 fold-change, falsely declared as a fold-change on galaxy.
+>    > The fold-hange is calculated by DESeq2 and is actually a log2 fold-change.
 >    {: .comment}
 >
 {: .hands_on}